statelyai/xstate/docs/guides/communication.md

 [Observables](https://github.com/tc39/proposal-observable) are streams of values emitted over time.
 Think of them as an array/collection whose values are emitted asynchronously, instead of all at once.
 There are many implementations of observables in JavaScript; the most popular one is [RxJS](https://github.com/ReactiveX/rxjs).

 Observables can be invoked, which is expected to send events (strings or objects) to the parent machine, yet not receive events (uni-directional).
-An observable invocation is a function that takes `context` and `event` as arguments and returns an observable stream of events:
+An observable invocation is a function that takes `context` and `event` as arguments and returns an observable stream of events.
+The observable is unsubscribed when the current state is exited.

 ```js
 import { Machine, interpret } from 'xstate';